apache/incubator-pegasus/README.md

 ***

 Robust Distributed System Nucleus (rDSN) is an open framework for quickly building and managing high performance and robust distributed systems.
-The core is a coherent and principled design that benefits the developers, students, and researchers who are working on distributed systems in many ways (See Why and How.)
+The core is a coherent and principled design that benefits the developers, students, and researchers who are working on distributed systems.
 Following is an incomplete list.

 ##### Developers: a framework for quickly building and managing high performance and robust systems.